How to get a mortgage for a mixed-use country estate

-What’s more, the mixture of residential and commercial property allows a way round a hefty "stamp duty" (Stamp Duty Land Tax: SDLT) bill of 12%, plus the additional 3% if this is a second home.
+A mixture of residential and commercial property has offered a way round the hefty "stamp duty" (Stamp Duty Land Tax: SDLT) of up to 12% normally payable on premium properties (plus the additional 3% due if this is a buyer's second home).

 How to get lending on mixed commercial and residential

-But here’s the catch: mortgage lenders won’t touch mixed-use landed estates.
+Here’s the catch: most mortgage lenders won’t touch mixed-use landed estates.

-Their concern is that in a worst-case scenario if they had to foreclose on the estate, they’d be evicting not just the owner but a number of tenants.
+Their concern is that in a worst-case scenario if they had to foreclose on the property, they’d be evicting not just the owner but a number of tenants.
 It’s going to be messy.